PriyeshPandey2000/whisper-stt/apps/whispering/README.md

 ### Built With Modern Web Technologies

-Whispering showcases the power of modern web development as a comprehensive example application:
+NoteFlux showcases the power of modern web development as a comprehensive example application:

 #### Web and Desktop
 - [Svelte 5](https://svelte.dev): The UI reactivity library of choice with cutting-edge runes system